FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 <h3>Entities within a Farm Management Information System (FMIS)</h3>

-To illustrate entity relationships within an FMIS system based on NGSI-LD, we will need to create a series of entities.
+To illustrate entity relationships within an FMIS System based on NGSI-LD, we will need to create a series of entities.
-For this simplified FMIS, we will only need a small number of entities.
+For this simplified FMIS System, we will only need a small number of entities.
 The relationship between our entities is defined as shown:

 ![](https://fiware.github.io/tutorials.Entity-Relationships/img/ngsi-ld-entities.png)